Jacob Kenny graduated with an Economics and Politics undergraduate degree from the University of Reading.

 Given Jacob’s interest in Migration Economics, as shown in his two Dissertation topics, he really enjoyed his time in the MAC and decided a career as a Government Economist was for him.

-He secured a place on the Civil Service Fast Stream as an Economist in September 2018.
-Currently on his first post, he is working on International Trade and EU Exit in the Department for Business, Energy and Industrial Strategy.
+He secured a place on the Civil Service Fast Stream as an Economist.
+He has worked on International Trade and EU Exit in the Department for Business, Energy and Industrial Strategy.
 He is really enjoying this challenging and rewarding role and is looking forward to what lies ahead in his career as a Government Economist.

 "I am grateful to the University of Reading for the fantastic time studying here.
 Particularly to Professor Giovanni Razzu for providing me with advice and outstanding support throughout my studies".